-I started at Hadlow Primary November 2017 as an admin assistant, in September 2018 became a 1:1 Teaching Assistant in year 2 and am now excited to be Class TA in Oak Class.
+I started at Hadlow Primary November 2017 as an admin assistant, in September 2018 became a 1:1 Teaching Assistant in year 2 and am now excited to be Class TA in Maple Class.
 I love crafts and design and studied Theatrical Media Make-up and Costume Design at Worcester.
 I have a keen interest in the way children learn and have studied Neuro Linguistic Programming (NLP) for adults and children, helping me to understand the different way in which we learn and in turn thinking of different fun ways of learning.
 I have a Level 3 award in Early years and Childcare and a Teaching assistant level 3 QCF AWARD.
-I have studied British sign language level 1 as it’s a language I have always wanted to learn.
+I have studied British sign language level 1, as it’s a language I have always wanted to learn.

 1:1 Teaching Assistant